Posted on 08, September, 2015

 Advanced Cleaning & Repairing Plexiglass

-A more elaborate and delicate way to get your acrylic looking as good as new is to scrape, sand, buff, or flame polish the durable plastic.
+A more elaborate and involved way to get your acrylic looking as good as new is to scrape, sand, buff, or flame polish the durable plastic.
 Many manufactures and designers use these processes for commercial fabrication and custom-made displays.
 These methods are not for beginners, especially if you’re unsure about damaging your products.
 However when done correctly, the finished surface of the acrylic will look almost new.
+With that in mind, try to find someone with a it of know-how.

 Sanding will not only remove machining marks but also produce a matte finish on your acrylic.
 You can use any form of sander including hand, disc, belt, or drum.
 The type of tool you use will probably depend on the size and surface area of your piece of acrylic.